 Not Using a Letter of Intent to Pre-Negotiate Key Deal Terms

-Your LOI is an opportunity to negotiate key terms before a sale—and to screen out potentially unserious buyers.
+Your LOI, or letter of intent, is an opportunity to negotiate key terms before a sale—and to screen out potentially unserious buyers.
 You have the most bargaining power prior to negotiating this key document.
 So get professional advice, and don’t back down from negotiating key terms.
 Some important considerations to address include: